How Is Protein Powder Made?

 Ever wonder about those tubs of protein powder, bone broth supplements from muscle gain stacks at your local health store?
 How is protein powder made, transforming raw ingredients into the powder in your shaker?

-If you’re into fitness or just curious about nutrition, understanding this process can be eye-opening.
-It’s not just about what’s in your supplement, but how it got there.
+Whether you’re a fitness enthusiast or just curious about nutrition, understanding the protein powder-making process can be eye-opening.
+It’s not just about what’s inside the supplement, but how it gets there.

 What Is Protein Powder?